 Led by Anne McLaughlin, teacher, artist and member of Open Mind Zen.
-This session offers a rare opportunity to immerse ourselves in meditation and the creative process.
-This is an alternative practice path, a method of making visible what is often invisible, inviting participants to intuit the essence of the koan by tapping into the creative, nonjudgmental self – Buddha nature – the innate
+This workshop offers a rare opportunity to immerse ourselves in meditation and the creative process.
+This is an alternative practice path, a method of making visible what is often invisible, inviting participants to intuit the essence of a Zen teaching by tapping into the creative, nonjudgmental self – Buddha nature – the innate

 ability to sense meaning beyond what words alone can convey.
 Often the results of our practice are difficult to point to.
 In this case, we will walk away with pieces of art to live with and contemplate well into the future.
-(An example is shown in the photo below.)
+(Examples are shown in the photos below.)

 Participants will express their response to this koan using two- and three-dimensional collage materials provided by Open Mind Zen; including a foundation board, glue, paper, graphics and words related to the koan, and assorted 3-dimensional objects.
 Students are welcome to bring personal images or “found” objects to use in addition to materials provided.

 Please pre-register – class is limited to 12 participants.

 Suggested donation: $15 for OMZ members; $30 for non-members.
 To register, visit the link below and pay the appropriate amount with the one-time donation button.
 In the instructions to seller, please indicate that you are registering for Meditate and Create.